Sujan05/SystemC-OpenCV/README.md

 The initial image frame is stored in memory_0 (input module).
 The processing module reads the image frame from memory_0 on a pixel-by-pixel basis (24 bits RGB data).
 The processing module will then apply a convolution filter on the image and send it to memory_1 (output module), which will store the processed image.
 The processing module is modular, and it can be replaced by other modules performing a different computation without affecting the rest of the design, which makes the use of interfaces ideal.

-As processing modules, you will implement the following two modules:
+As processing modules, the following two modules have been implemented:

 1. Median Filter
 2. Sobel Edge Detector